barnamensch056/FlaskBlog/README.md

 # FlaskBlog
-This a Flask Blog I made with Corey Schafer tutorial.It does not have database :>
+This a Flask Blog I made with Corey Schafer tutorial.It does not have any database :>